-Many students continue to embrace our Harrodian community for years after leaving the School.
-In the last term of Upper Sixth, they are encouraged to join our dedicated alumni online platforms that provide opportunities to connect with each other and the School.
+When the time comes for students to leave the School, they will be asked to join our online Harrodian Alumni Community (https://community.harrodian.com/homepage).
+This is a lifelong connection to Harrodian.
 We are in contact with many former students and hope every leaver will be an active member of the Community.
 Students will see the valuable role former Harrodians play in their own lives through continued friendships.
 Regular reunion events are eagerly anticipated and well attended.